Khoya91170/dreamIdeas/README.md

 It is important that ideas are associated with groups or communities.

 # Results
-Unfortunately, considering the different courses, we didn't have time to finish this practical work or even deal with Zend Framework 2 which is really a good framework.
+Unfortunately, considering the different courses in our BS degree, we didn't have time to finish this practical work or even deal with Zend Framework 2 which is really a good framework.
 This framework imposed the use of MVC (that is an architectural pattern) which is very useful to separate the different layers of an application.